 - Return to the flaxseed mixture and vigorously whisk.
 Pour flax-egg into the sugar mixture.
 Add pumpkin puree to the sugar mixture.
 Whisk until well blended and smooth.

 - Fold the flour mixture into the wet ingredients just until incorporated.

-- Add chocolate chunks and mix just until evenly distributed.
+- Add chocolate chunks and mix briefly until evenly distributed.

 - Drop by scoops of 2 tablespoons about 2-inches apart onto a cookie sheet lined with a silpat or parchment paper.
-We like to use a #30 scoop to portion the cookies.
+We like to use a #30 scoop, also called a disher, to portion the cookies.
 A 17 x 12-inch cookie sheet will accommodate 12 cookies.

 - Place in oven and bake for approximately 20-22 minutes, until done.
-Baking time will depend on oven.
+Baking time may vary, depending on oven.

 - Remove from oven and place on a cooling rack to cool completely before storing.
 Naturally moist cookies, like these pumpkin drops, tend to get sticky and soggy in lidded containers and zip lock bags that prevent air circulation.
 When the cookies have completely cooled, put a paper towel on the bottom of a large airtight container.
 Place the cookies in the container in a single layer.
 Top cookies with another paper towel before putting lid on.